Malekitsu/MM6-Nightmare-Mode/README.md

 ## Patch 2.1.6 Changelog
  - Item value is now calculated based on all enchants
  - Fix to Cleric promotion in New Game+
+ - Fix to unique monsters in New Game+
+ - Fix to Air, Spirit and Axe Master description in New Game+

 ## Patch 2.1.5 Changelog
  - Several fix to classes